-The Risk Management Committee of Directors of the Bank (RMC) comprises of 4 members out of which 3 are Independent Directors.

-- 1. Smt.
-Ketaki Bhagwati, Chairperson

-- 2. Shri Amitabh Chaudhry

-- 3. Shri Girish Paranipe

-- 4 Shri G. Padmanabhan

-Shri Rohit Bhagat ceased to be a Member of the RMC, with effect from the close of business hours of 15 January, 2021.
+3. RISK MANAGEM MENT COMMITTEE Composition The Risk Management Committee of Directors of the Bank (RMC) comprises of 4 members out of which 3 are Independent Directors.
+1. Smt.
+Ketaki Bhagwati, Chairperson 2.
+Shri Amitabh Chaudhry 3.
+Shri Girish Paranjpe 4.
+Shri G. Padmanabhan Shri Rohit Bhagat ceased to be a Member of the RMC, with effect from the close of business hours of 15 January, 2021.
 Shri Girish Paranjpe was appointed as a Member of the RMC, with effect from 25 August, 2020.
 Shri G. Padmanabhan was appointed as a Member of the RMC, with effect from 14 December, 2020.

-- Framing and governing of the risk strategy and approving and reviewing the risk appetite of the Bank. i) - ii) Ensuring that sound policies, procedures and practices are in place to manage its risks. - Establishing a framework to set and monitor limits across risk categories such as credit risk, market risk, operational risk etc. in order to ensure that the risk profile is adequately diversified. - iv) Reviewing the Risk Management Framework formulated and adopted by the Bank taking into account the nature, size and complexity of the businesses undertaken by the Bank and recommending the same for the approval of the Board. - To review the Risk Management Plan with respect to Cyber Security and monitor the implementation of the measures recommended by the IT Strategy Committee of the Bank, to mitigate any risk arising therefrom.
+Brief description of the i) Framing and governing of the risk strategy and approving and reviewing the risk appetite of the Bank Charter ii) Ensuring that sound policies, procedures and practices are in place to manage its risks. iii) Establishing a framework to set and monitor limits across risk categories such as credit risk, marke risk, operational risk etc. in order to ensure that the risk profile is adequately diversified. iv) Reviewing the Risk Management Framework formulated and adopted by the Bank taking into accour the nature, size and complexity of the businesses undertaken by the Bank and recommending the sam for the approval of the Board. v) To review the Risk Management Plan with respect to Cyber Security and monitor the implementatio of the measures recommended by the IT Strategy Committee of the Bank, to mitigate any risk arisin therefrom.
 The Chief Risk Officer (CRO) of the Bank reports directly to the Managing Director & CEO of the Bank.
-Shri Amit Talgeri is the CRO of the Bank.
-The CRO of the Bank oversees the risk management function and is responsible for developing and setting the risk management framework, developing and maintaining systems and processes to identify, approve, measure, monitor, control and report risks, developing risk controls and mitigation processes, ensuring adherence to the Risk Appetite established by the Board.
+Sh Amit Talgeri is the CRO of the Bank.
+The CRO of the Bank oversees the risk management function and responsible for developing and setting the risk management framework, developing and maintaining system and processes to identify, approve, measure, monitor, control and report risks, developing risk controls an mitigation processes, ensuring adherence to the Risk Appetite established by the Board.

-The CRO of the Bank is independed processes that impact the risk profile presence of executive management roles and responsibilities of the CRO ile of the Bank.
-The CRO of the Ba of the Bank.
-The Bank has formula ank also meets the RM ted and adopted a Poli IC without the Meetings In all, 5 meetings of the RMC were he 23 October, 2020, 15 December, 20 21 i.e. on 27 April, 2020 , 17 July, 2020, Attendance and Sitting fees during the year 2020-21 Name of the Members Designation Attendance Sitting fees (in ₹) Smt.
+The CRO of the Bank is independent of the business lines and is actively involved in key decision making processes that impact the risk profile of the Bank.
+The CRO of the Bank also meets the RMC without the presence of executive management of the Bank.
+The Bank has formulated and adopted a Policy defining the roles and responsibilities of the CRO, in lines with the guidelines issued by the RBI.
+Meetings In all, 5 meetings of the RMC were held during the Financial Year 2020-21 i.e. on 27 April, 2020, 17 July, 2020, 23 October, 2020, 15 December, 2020 and 20 January, 2021.
+Attendance and Sitting fees during the year 2020-21 Name of the Members Designation Attendance Sitting fees (in ₹) Smt.
 Ketaki Bhagwati, Chairperson Independent Director 5/5 5,00,000 Shri Amitabh Chaudhry Managing Director & CEO 5/5 - Shri Rohit Bhagat 1 Independent Director 4/4 4,00,000 Shri Girish Paranjpe 2 Independent Director 3/3 3,00,000 Shri G. Padmanabhan 3 Independent Director 2/2 2,00,000

-- 1. Ceased to be a Member, with effect from the close of business hours on 15 January, 2021. - 2.
-Appointed as a Member, with effect from 25 August, 2020. - 3.
-Appointed as a Member, with effect from 14 December, 2020.
+1. Ceased to be a Member, with effect from the close of business hours on 15 January, 2021.